nrv-framework/NRV/docs/devcorner.rst

     - design wrapper and decorators with simulations to ease systematic tasks in results post-processing

 - **Compatibility and marking of results:** provide automated tagging of objects with version and develop routines for versions checking.

-- **Parallel computing**
-    - migrate to *multiprocessing* (Python core library)
-    - parallel version of axon population generation and axon packing
-    - design further decorators to clean scripting and make syntax more pythonic